 Discharging low-risk patients in the company of a loved one or a dedicated and understanding friend

-Recent public health warnings about the possible association between use of antidepressants (particularly paroxetine) and suicidal thoughts and attempts in children, adolescents, and young adults have led to a significant reduction (> 30%) in antidepressant prescriptions to these populations.
+Recent public health warnings about the possible association between use of antidepressants and suicidal thoughts and attempts in children, adolescents, and young adults have led to a significant reduction (> 30%) in antidepressant prescriptions to these populations.
 However, youth suicide rates increased by 14% during the same period.
-Thus, by discouraging drug treatment of depression, these warnings may have temporarily resulted in more, not fewer, deaths by suicide.
+Thus, by discouraging pharmacologic treatment of depression, these warnings may have temporarily resulted in more, not fewer, deaths by suicide.
 Together, these findings suggest that the best approach is to encourage treatment, but with appropriate precautions such as

 Dispensing antidepressants in sublethal amounts

-More frequent visits early in treatment
+Providing more frequent monitoring and visits early in treatment

 Instructing patients, family members, and significant others to immediately call the prescribing clinician or seek care elsewhere if symptoms worsen or suicidal ideation occurs